Make your own black bean tortillas, with nothing more than dried black beans (plus water & salt). They are grain-free, oil-free, vegan, and versatile!

 - Combine the rinsed beans and 2 cups of the water in a medium bowl or other container; loosely cover.
 Let stand, at room temperature, for at least 12 hours; drain and rinse the beans.

-- Add the drained, soaked beans, remaining 1-1/2 cups water, and the salt to a blender Blend on HIGH speed until completely smooth (no tiny bumps) stopping once or twice to scrape down the sides of container.
+- Add the drained, soaked beans, remaining 1-1/2 cups water, and the salt to a blender (preferably a high-speed blender).
+Blend on HIGH speed until completely smooth (no tiny bumps) stopping once or twice to scrape down the sides of container.
 The batter will be thick (it looks like cement :).
 Scrape into a bowl.

 - Heat a nonstick skillet (well-seasoned cast iron skillet is ideal), or a nonstick griddle, to medium heat (no hotter).